janvika11/Gym-app/README.md

 ## Multi-Gym, Multi-WhatsApp – How It Works

 Each gym can use its **own WhatsApp Business number**.
-Messages (welcome, reminders, expiry) are sent from that gym’s number, not a shared one.
+Messages (welcome, reminders, expiry) are sent from that gym's number, not a shared one.

 ### How to Use It